Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Introduction

 Trusted Execution Environments (TEEs) already have the notion of hardware-assisted \emph{remote attestation} to prove local system or software configuration to a remote verifier.
-The trusted computing research community has extended this to the notion of \emph{property attestation}~\cite{propatt}.
-Recent developments by hardware vendors~\cite{amx,h100}, make it possible to run and train ML models efficiently inside TEEs.
-Hence, we identify TEEs as the choice for realizing efficient, scalable and versatile ML property attestation.
-We are the first to propose a software framework for \emph{hardware-assisted ML property attestation}.
+The trusted computing research community has extended these mechanisms to more general property attestation~\cite{propatt}.
+TEEs are widely available in commercially-available \emph{confidential computing} environments~\cite{confidential-computing}.
+Recent developments by several hardware vendors~\cite{amx,h100}, have made it possible to run and train ML models efficiently inside TEEs.
+We take advantage of the increasing use of TEEs in ML deployments to realize efficient, scalable and versatile ML property attestation.

+We propose the first software framework for \emph{hardware-assisted ML property attestation}.
 We use TEEs to establish \textit{bindings} between key properties of training dataset and the model during inference and training.
 These bindings are signed by the TEE's secret attestation key, generating ML property attestations.
-When combined with signed external certificates from trusted entities, these attestations enable verifiers to draw conclusions about the model and training dataset properties during inference.
+When combined with signed external certificates from trusted entities, these attestations enable verifiers to draw conclusions about models, their behavior, or their training datasets.
 These attestations can be then be used for verifiable ML property cards.
-We claim the following contributions: we \begin{enumerate}[leftmargin=*] \item propose \emph{inference cards} which include properties specific to each inference (e.g., binding input-model-output) and the collective of \emph{ML property cards} to include model cards, datasheets, and inference cards (Section~\ref{sec:attestations}) \item propose \method\footnote{We will make the code publicly available after publication.}, the \textit{first} framework to generate verifiable ML property cards using hardware-assisted attestations throughout training and inference (Section~\ref{sec:framework}) \item design, implement and evaluate four different types of attestations on Intel SGX as part of \method (Section~\ref{sec:evaluation}) \end{enumerate}
+We claim the following contributions: we \begin{enumerate}[leftmargin=*] \item propose \emph{inference cards} which include properties specific to each inference (e.g., binding input-model-output) and the collective of \emph{ML property cards} to include model cards, datasheets, and inference cards (Section~\ref{sec:attestations}) \item propose \method\footnote{Code: \url{https://github.com/ssg-research/laminator}.}, the \textit{first} framework to generate \emph{verifiable ML property cards} using hardware-assisted attestations throughout training and inference (Section~\ref{sec:framework}) \item using four different types of attestations, we demonstrate that \method is efficient, scalable, and versatile.
+(Section~\ref{sec:evaluation}) \end{enumerate}